 d) Nutritional Hazards

-There are widespread studies about the benefits of veganism and also on the hazards and issues with this meal type.
+There are widespread studies about the benefits of veganism and also the hazards and issues with this meal type.
 Among the primary concerns is bone health as vegan meals contain comparatively low in protein, vitamin D, B12, and calcium.
 Research shows that vegans have higher risks of total hip, leg, and other main-site fractures.

 In the case of diabetics, a vegan diet reduces HDL cholesterol levels.
 Moreover, the excessively high fibre content has been shown to lead to irritable bowel syndrome in some cases.